browserengineering/book/book/scheduling-and-threading.md

 Next, add three dirty bits to `Tab`:

 * `needs_pipeline_update`, indicating that
-the pipeline needs to be re-run
+the pipeline needs to be re-run.
 * `display_scheduled`, indicating that `set_timeout` was already called (this
-avoids double-running `set_timeout` unnecessarily)
+avoids double-running `set_timeout` unnecessarily).
 * `run_pipeline_now`, indicating that the event loop should run the pipeline.